viniciusfinger/tcc-viajai/README.md

-# Travel Itinerary Generation with OpenAI's GPT and Langchain 🦜🛩️🗺️
+# Travel Itinerary Generation with GPT, Langchain and LangGraph 🦜🗺️

 Automate the creation of detailed travel itineraries using artificial intelligence.
 This project harnesses the power of OpenAI's GPT model integrated with Langchain, enhancing itinerary suggestions with real-time data from DuckDuckGo and Wikipedia.
 Ideal for travel planning services, tourism agencies, and personal travel enthusiasts seeking comprehensive and accurate trip plans. 🗺️🧳